apomorovv/vanguard-multi-asset-portfolio/README.md

 # Constraint-Safe Hybrid Portfolio Optimization

-This repository studies sparse, long-only multi-asset portfolio optimization with classical and quantum-guided neighborhood search.
-The full financial model remains classical: a factor quadratic program assigns continuous weights, an allocation oracle enforces hard constraints, and an independent validator checks every accepted portfolio.
-XY-QAOA proposes support changes inside a small fixed-cardinality window.

-The implementation is designed to answer three separate questions without conflating them:

-1. How quickly can a valid, high-quality sparse portfolio be found?
-2. How close is that portfolio to a continuous lower bound or a Gurobi bound?
-3. Does the quantum window generator preserve cardinality and produce useful candidate supports?

-No quantum-speedup claim is made.
-CPU, GPU, QPU, and solver time are recorded separately so the evidence can be interpreted directly.
+This project combines a scalable factor-risk classical optimizer with classical large-neighborhood search and fixed-cardinality XY-QAOA.
+Every candidate support is assigned exact continuous percentages by a classical allocation oracle and independently checked before it can become the recommended portfolio.

+The central claim:

+> Quantum computing proposes asset swaps inside a small adaptive window.
+> Classical optimization assigns percentages, enforces every financial
+> guardrail, and supplies the final answer and optimality evidence.

 ## Architecture